confidential-computing/governance/TAC/Meetings/2022/2022-03-10/CCC_TAC_Minutes-2022-03-10.md

     * Veracruz lead has taken the course (Thomas Fossati).
     * Please report back that project maintainers have been made aware of the training, and have been asked to take it.

-1. **[Stephen Walli, Dan Middleton, Aeva Black]** Develop a CoC escalation process, to be presented to TAC and governing board.
+1. **[Stephen Walli, Dan Middleton, Aeva Black]** Develop a CoC escalation process, to be presented to the TAC and governing board.

 1. **[Brian Warner]** Investigate prior efforts to finalize Graduated lifecycle language, and if needed file an issue to finalize Graduated lifecycle language.